nateph/rcse/README.md

   - vmhost001.ci.com
 ```

-For example, running `rcse raw -i <inventory_file> -c "ls -l"` would list the contents of your user on each of the hosts in the inventory file.
+For example, running `rcse shell -i <inventory_file> -c "ls -l"` would list the contents of your user's home directory on each of the hosts in the inventory file.
 The command should be quoted, and without a user specified, it will use the current user's ssh keys.

 #### Authentication
 A username, `--user`, and password, `--password`, can be specified to execute the commands as a different user.